Avoid if you can, choose wisely if you can’t

 But professional fonts aren’t always an option.
 Certain projects demand system fonts, which are the fonts already installed on your computer.
 In printed documents, they present three problems.

 Many system fonts aren’t good.
-The Windows and OS X libraries have improved, but they’re still minefields of awful fonts.
+The Windows and Mac OS libraries have improved, but they’re still minefields of awful fonts.
 I won’t name names, but my least favorite rhymes with Barial.

 - Moreover, fonts